mgaidamak/cinema/README.md

 postgres=# create database hall;
 postgres=# create database session;
 postgres=# create database ticket;
-postgres=# create user cinema with encrypted password 'cinemapass';
+postgres=# CREATE USER cinema WITH ENCRYPTED PASSWORD 'cinemapass';
 postgres=# grant all privileges on database hall to cinema;
 postgres=# grant all privileges on database session to cinema;
 postgres=# grant all privileges on database ticket to cinema;